awsdocs/amazon-eks-user-guide/doc_source/add-on-ha-proxy.md

 ## AWS managed IAM policy<a name="add-on-ha-proxy-managed-policy"></a>

-The managed policy is AWSLicenseManagerConsumptionPolicy\.For more information, see [AWSLicenseManagerConsumptionPolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AWSLicenseManagerConsumptionPolicy.html) in the AWS Managed Policy Reference Guide\.\.
+The managed policy is AWSLicenseManagerConsumptionPolicy\.
+For more information, see [AWSLicenseManagerConsumptionPolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AWSLicenseManagerConsumptionPolicy.html) in the AWS Managed Policy Reference Guide\.\.

 ## Command to create required IAM role<a name="add-on-ha-proxy-iam-command"></a>